Why the Alcúdia Route Is a Hidden Gem

 With Vehicle

-Baleària's fast ferries are modern, comfortable vessels designed for daytime crossings.
-Unlike the overnight ferries, there are no cabins – instead, you will find spacious airline-style seating in several classes, including a premium lounge with extra legroom and complimentary refreshments.
+The Margarita Salas is Baleària's purpose-built high-speed catamaran for the Barcelona–Alcúdia route.
+Named after the Spanish biochemist, this modern vessel covers the 130 nautical miles in just 3.5 hours.
+Unlike overnight ferries, there are no cabins – instead, you will find spacious airline-style seating in several classes, including a premium lounge with extra legroom and complimentary refreshments.

 Facilities